Life Skills Educator/Job Coach

 - Ability to inspire others to reach a goal and perform to the best of their ability

-- Have a Bachelor’s Degree (focus in behavioral psychology preferred) and at least 2-3 years of experience teaching or leading group presentations
+- Have a Bachelor’s Degree (focus in behavioral psychology, education, or social work preferred) and at least 2-3 years of experience teaching or leading group presentations

 Compensation and Benefits